sassoftware/restaf-demos/README.md

 # restaf-demos

-A collection of examples demonstrating then use of restaf in nodejs.
-The demos cover typical SAS software usages - running datastep, running cas actions, accessing VA reports etc...
+A collection of examples demonstrating then use of restaf in nodejs and in serverless functions The demos cover typical SAS software usages - running datastep, running cas actions, accessing VA reports etc...